IgniteUI/help-topics/topics/01_General-and-Getting-Started/03_Customizing_the_localization_of_NetAdvantage_for_jQuery_controls.md

 	</tbody>
 </table>

-# <a id="change"></a> Changing controls' regional and language settings
+# <a id="change"></a> Changing language and regional settings

 ## <a id="change-locale"></a> Changing language

-The controls' language can be set via the `language` option and can changed runtime in one of the following ways:
+The controls' language can be set via the `language` option and can be changed runtime in one of the following ways:
 - Globally for all Ignite UI widgets on the page via the util changeGlobalLanguage function.

 	**In JavaScript:**